Gods and Goddesses

 Role and Worship

 As Hemithea, she became a revered figure associated with healing and protection.
-She was particularly worshipped in the regions of Asia Minor, especially in the city of Castabus, where a sanctuary was dedicated to her.
+She was particularly worshiped in the regions of Asia Minor, especially in the city of Castabus, where a sanctuary was dedicated to her.
 Pilgrims sought her aid for ailments, and her cult was linked to rites of purification and recovery.

 Her myth reflects the Greek belief in the potential for mortals to attain divinity through virtue or divine favor.
 Unlike many gods, Hemithea’s origins as a human made her a relatable figure, bridging the gap between mortals and the divine.